timotgl/sparerpauschbetrag-durch-etf-verkauf-ausnutzen/README.md

 ![Screenshot of app](public/screenshot.png 'Screenshot of app')

 A React app that calculates how many shares (of stocks, ETFs, etc.) you need to sell to take advantage of the [tax free amount for capital gains](https://de.wikipedia.org/wiki/Sparer-Pauschbetrag) as regulated in the german income tax law.
+A [live demo](https://timotaglieber.de/sparerpauschbetrag-durch-etf-verkauf-ausnutzen/) is available.

 ## Usage